andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-specific-ruby-versions.md

 ---
-title: "Use GitHub Actions for Rails CI with Postgres 11 & structure.sql"
+title: "Use GitHub Actions for Rails CI with specific Ruby versions"
-description: "More config required for SQL"
+description: "You have to build from source or use a specific container"
 layout: article
 category: ruby
 image: